This Poet's Corner

 In London we saw Hermione Gingold

-in “A Little Night Music”.
+In “A Little Night Music”.

 Back in the States you

-drifted away.
+Drifted away.
 ‘What a surprise.
 What a cliché’.

-I saw you from a bus window
+I saw you months later from a bus window,

-Unlike Zhivago I made no move.
+But unlike Zhivago I made no effort to move.

-to winning me?
+We came so close.
 ‘Don’t you love farce?’

 Whenever I hear “Send in the Clowns”

-I think of you with sadness
+I think of you with sadness but never with regret.

-But where are the clowns?
+‘Sorry, my dear, but where are the clowns?

 There ought to be clowns…